-A primary goal of AGL is the education and professional development of students.
-Some 25 MS and PhD graduate students are currently associated wtih AGL.
-We aspire to support 25 more.
-Upon graduation, they will be ready for industrial and academic roles in geophysical acquisition, processing, interpretation, or research.
-Our scientific objective is to better understand and image the subsurface and thus, to enhance the discovery and recovery of resources.
-Deliverables from this work include ideas, lab and field data, software, reports, newsletters, courses, and presentations.
 Geophysical science and resource exploration begin with the acquisition of data.
 In the Allied Geophysical Lab, we start many of our studies with full wavefield generation and measurement.
 We make measurements in three broad ways: (1) elastic wavefield computer simulation, (2) accurately scaled ultrasonic physical modeling in the lab, and (3) field acquisition over areas of resource interest.
-In addition, we collaborate with a number of our sponsoring companies and analysis of their existing data sets.
+In addition, we collaborate with a number of our sponsoring companies and provide further analysis of their existing data sets.
 These measurements are processed through various standard and custom algorithms and procedures, then interpreted.
 On the other hand, we develop novel ideas about wave propagation and imaging in increasingly complex materials that are tested with actual experiments.
 Thus, our work is directed toward developing better seismic imaging techniques for new resource targets.

 At the university, our mandate is multicomponent or 3C: Create, Conserve and Communicate knowledge.
 We might add to this Commercialize or transfer our results to receiving groups for application to problems of practical interest.
 Our role is somewhat complementary to that of the industry.
 We have educational and research responsibilities, in contrast to largely economic ones.
-Nonetheless, much of our research is naturally targeted toward problems and areas of current economic interest (Figure 1).
+Nonetheless, much of our research is naturally targeted toward problems and areas of current economic interest as shown below.
 Exciting recent resource targets include those overlain by deep water and hydrocarbons contained in shale or low-permeability sandstone.
-Monitoring the hydraulic fracturing process or predicting where natural fractures occur continues to be a challenge as does following CO_2 enhanced oil recovery and sequestration.
+Monitoring the hydraulic fracturing process or predicting where natural fractures occur continues to be a challenge as does following CO2 enhanced oil recovery and sequestration.